w3f/General-Grants-Program/grants/rfps/appi.md

 - projects like VIPNode have lead the charge - but the aforementioned inertia prevented any significant adoption.
 Another recent contender is Pokt.network.

-We feel like this project prvoides alternative with simple financing and operating model available to everyone.
+We feel like this project provides alternative with simple financing and operating model available to everyone.

 ## Team members